1a1a11a/libCacheSim/README.md

 if you get `error while loading shared libraries`, run `sudo ldconfig`

+See [quickstart](doc/quickstart_lib.md) for more details.
-See [quickstart](doc/quickstart_lib.md) [example folder](example) for more examples on how to use libCacheSim, such as cache cluster with consistent hashing, multi-layer caching simulators.
+And see [example folder](example) for examples on how to use libCacheSim, such as cache cluster with consistent hashing, multi-layer caching simulators.

 #### Linking with libCacheSim
 linking can be done in cmake or use pkg-config